 Find the full printable recipe with specific measurements below.

-- Baking powder: Helps raise the cupcake top in the muffin tin.
+- Baking staples: Flour adds the perfect base texture while baking powder and baking soda help raise the cupcake top in the muffin pan.

 - White and brown sugar: The mixture is added for sweetness!

-- Vegetable oil: Keeps the carrot cupcakes moist in every way.
+- Sour cream and vegetable oil: Keeps the carrot cupcakes moist in every way.

 - Vanilla extract: Just a teaspoon is all you need to blend the flavors together!